 Each program has a single agreement with the Montana University System.
 This agreement is administered through the Director of the MSU and the Office of the Commissioner for Higher Education and each university operates under the same terms as set forth by the agreement.
 MSU-Billings will also operate under the same terms as set forth by the agreement.
 In addition, MSU-Billings will have a faculty member who will assist students in the application process, coordinate the curriculum for the undergraduates involved in the 3+1 and 4+1 programs and handle administrative aspects of the program.
 As stated previously, MSU-Billings will collect tuition and a laboratory fee from students.
 The extra laboratory fee will vary and be dependent upon the tuition rate at each program.
 MSU-Billings will retain a small portion of the tuition to handle administrative costs.
 This would include travel for the coordinator to attend meetings with each training program.

 · Resources Required by MSU-Billings

 Faculty advisors in the Department of Biological and Physical Sciences are currently advising and coordinating activities for students interested in the program.
-It is expected they will continue to administer the university portion of the programs and recover additional fees the university will attach to each student=s tuition to do so.
-An important aspect of the proposal is that MSU BBillings will not have to provide additional facilities or faculty and yet more MUS students will have the opportunity to become practicing laboratory professional in a cost-effective and efficient manner.
+It is expected they will continue to administer the university portion of the programs and recover additional fees the university will attach to each student's tuition to do so.
+An important aspect of the proposal is that MSU-Billings will not have to provide additional facilities or faculty and yet more MUS students will have the opportunity to become practicing laboratory professional in a cost-effective and efficient manner.